 Adderall combines amphetamine and dextroamphetamine for the treatment of ADHD and narcolepsy.
 This drug helps people with these conditions live normal lives by increasing their alertness, focus, and attention.
 But other people without these conditions seek the drug for its high and fabled effects as a “study drug.”
-Sadly, this leads them into addiction and need for Adderall addiction treatment center help.
+Sadly, this leads them into addiction.
+If struggling with Adderall addiction, an Adderall addiction treatment center help.

 This euphoric high becomes addictive to people misusing the drug.
 Although as medication Adderall helps many people, others suffer serious problems due to its abuse.
 Few seem to realize that Adderall falls into the same drug category as meth, cocaine, opium, and oxycodone.
 Being in this category makes it equally damaging and even deadly.